geophydog/Beamforming_in_time_domain/README.md

 - To constrain the back-azimuth and slowness of some seismic phase with seismic array
 ![results](https://github.com/geophydog/Beamforming_in_time_domain/blob/master/images/Results.jpg)
 # Dependencies
-- Linux or Mac OS platform
+- Linux or Mac OS platform;
 -  SAC(Seismic Analysis Code, here version 101.6a)
       - SAC is used to do bandpass filtering;
 -  GMT(the Generic Mapping Tools, here version 5.3.1)
-      - GMT is used to plot the results after executing beam-forming;
+      - GMT is used to plot the results after executing beam-forming.
 # Installation
 - Just run "make" to compile and get the executable command "beamforming".
 # Usage